Newport’s Celebrated Architecture and Sights Are Extra Beautiful This Time of Year

 Start your journey off at the southern terminus of Bellevue Avenue, where the picturesque avenue awaits.
 As you head west, you’ll be met with a wealth of stunning beaches and craggy cliffs alongside some of the most impressive residences found in Newport.
 Once you’ve reached the westernmost fringes of Aquidneck Island, be sure to stretch your legs at verdant Brenton Point State Park, then head up north to snap a photo of the iconic 1890s-era Castle Hill Lighthouse.
 For any visiting history buffs, a trip up to Fort Adams State Park is an absolute necessity.
-Established in 1965, this coastal preserve is dedicated to—you guessed it—Fort Adams, a military outpost that’s been a fixture of coastal Newport since 1799.
+Established in 1965, this coastal military outpost has been a fixture of coastal Newport since 1799.

 Where to explore museums and tours in Newport, RI

 Among the Colonial-era landmarks, several structures across the city stand as a testament to its lengthy history of religious freedom.
 The Great Friends Meeting House was built in 1699 as a hub for the local Quaker community, while the 1760s-era Touro Synagogue is recognized as the oldest synagogue in the nation.